17 travel gadgets you need for your next trip or vacation

 Apple/Tile

 We’ve all been there.
 You arrive at your destination and you’re waiting for your checked bag to show up on the carousel, but it never does.
 Baggage handling is at it again.
 With a Bluetooth tracker you can easily keep tabs on where your bag is and maybe even help TSA locate it, should it be lost.
 The two best Bluetooth trackers on the market are the Apple AirTag or the Tile Pro.
+Both can be found on Amazon with the Apple Airtag going for $28.99 and the Tile Pro for $31.54.
 Go with the Apple AirTag if you have an iPhone or the Tile Pro if you have an Android device.

 Enjoy an in-flight movie without annoying headphone cables